azizmousa/Sketch_builder_server/README.md

 $ cd build
 ```

-3-compile the project and create the executable file
+3- compile the project and create the executable file

 ```
 $ cmake ..
 $ make
 ```

-4-open the executable file directory
+4- open the executable file directory

 ```
 $ cd ..